ahmedmohsen01/New_Capital_Price_Prediction/README.md

 ---

 Let me know if you want to include example screenshots, deployment instructions (e.g., Streamlit Cloud), or badges (like “made with ❤️ in Egypt”).

+## 📌 Reference

+This project is inspired by and built upon the work of [Epsilon AI](https://github.com/EPSILON-AI).

+We acknowledge their contribution to the open-source community.